Kalmantic/peakinfer/README.md

 The key innovation is **cross-layer coordination** where optimizations span multiple layers for compound savings (20-70% total).

-## 📊 TokenSqueeze Economics Integration
+## 📊 PeakInfer Economics Integration

 Based on the TokenSqueeze book, TokenOp focuses on: